isselab/HAnS-LSP/Userstudy/easelab-datasetsnake-HAnSLSP/README.md

 ## The Snake

+Clone the game and open it in visual studio code.
-A simple snake game in java, forked from [@hexadeciman](https://github.com/hexadeciman/Snake), using Threads and Java Swing to display the game.
+This is a simple snake game in java, forked from [@hexadeciman](https://github.com/hexadeciman/Snake), using Threads and Java Swing to display the game.

 ### How it looks:

 ![alt tag](https://i.imgur.com/RVxiGad.png)